-The stackup templates listed include materials and drills are typical of standard stacks used in PCB construction and can be used as a starting point when building your own stacks.
+The stackup templates listed include both materials and drills and are typical of standard stacks used in PCB construction and can prove useful as a starting point when building your own stacks.

 Stackup samples include core and foil build models in both material library and virtual library modes (see Creating and editing stackups) for rigid stackups, flex-rigid stackups and multiple press cycle HDI stackups.

-Click on the link to the stackup template page and download the Speedstack template project (.sci) file; save to a convenient location and the use the Open Project command in Speedstack to view and edit the stackup.
+Click on the link above or on the Polar web site navigation bar click Resources|Stackup Templates and download the Speedstack template project (.sci) file; save to a convenient location and the use the Open Project command in Speedstack to view and edit the stackup.

 Note that the sample stackups are shown with dimensions in microns.